prateeksawhney97/Behavioral-Cloning-Project-P4/Behavioral-Cloning-Writeup.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model contains dropout layer in order to reduce overfitting.
+There is a Dropout layer after the five Convolutional Layers to reduce overfitting.
+The Dropout Layer has a probability of 0.5 to dropout the weights.
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning